kevinobama/golangmyadmin/README.md

+It's very important that you have to do this at the first:

+go get github.com/go-sql-driver/mysql

+if you are in china,you need to change the proxy: go env -w GO111MODULE=on go env -w GOPROXY=https://goproxy.cn,direc

 Implementation
 We’ll begin by connecting to a database we’ve set up on our local machine and then go on to perform some basic insert and select statements.